Chemical Process Engineer Salary

 - Optimize day-to-day processes while considering environmental and supply variables.

 - Maintain engineering documentation, with emphasis on compliance with engineering codes and standards.

 Common Career Paths for Chemical Process Engineer

-Chemical Process Engineers who go on to become Principal Process Engineers may see their salaries climb quite a bit.
-Median pay for Principal Process Engineers is $111K annually.
-Chemical Process Engineers most often advance into Chemical Engineer and Process Engineer positions even though the median salaries are $4K lower and $5K lower, respectively.
+Chemical Process Engineers' salaries may rise greatly for those who assume a higher-end position such as a Principal Process Engineer.
+The average Principal Process Engineer brings home $111K per year.
+Chemical Process Engineers most often advance into Chemical Engineer and Process Engineer positions even though the median salaries are $5K lower and $5K lower, respectively.